sthagen/python-flare-floss/doc/usage.md

 - obfuscated strings
 - stackstrings

-See the section on [Shellcode analysis](#shellcode) below on how to analyze binary files containing shellcode.
+See the section on [Shellcode analysis](#shellcode) below on how to analyze raw binary files containing shellcode.

 By default FLOSS uses a minimum string length of four.